 Services & Amenities

 The permanent resident population of Minocqua is right around five thousand, but our population grows to many times that size during the summer months.
-For this reason our town offers many services and amenities you wouldn’t expect in a small town.
+For this reason, Minocqua offers many services and amenities you wouldn’t expect to find in a small town.

 For example, the Minocqua Police Department has eleven full-time officers and a 24-hour emergency dispatch center.
-The Minocqua Fire Department is one of the largest and best-equipped volunteer fire departments in the state.
+The Minocqua Fire Department has a brand new $3+ million facility and is one of the largest and best-equipped volunteer fire departments in the state.
 An impressive addition has recently been added to the Minocqua Public Library.
 And the Campanile Center for the Arts offers musical performances, theater and instruction year-round.

 Most of Minocqua is served by high-speed broadband internet.
 Additionally, there are wi-fi hotspots thoughout town, including three free wi-fi hotspots downtown sponsored by the Town of Minocqua.

-Minocqua’s downtown is situated on what is known as “the Island” (only a small isthmus of land prevents it from being an actual island).
-The Island is surrounded by Lake Minocqua and contains a developed central business district and a residential area on the east side of the Island known as “Reuben Town”
+Minocqua’s downtown is situated on what is known as the “Island”—only a small strip of land keeps it from being an actual island.
+The Island is surrounded by Lake Minocqua and contains a developed downtown business district and a residential area on the east side of the Island known as “Reuben Town”.
+The downtown area is where you’ll find the Minocqua Police Department, Minocqua Public Library, Minocqua Town Offices and several Town parks.

 Minocqua public schools include Minocqua-Hazelhurst-Lake Tomahawk Elementary School (MHLT) and Lakeland Union High School (LUHS).
 MHLT serves students from four towns and LUHS serves students from twelve towns.
 Trinity Lutheran School offers education for pre-K through 8th grade.
 Kemp Natural Resource Station is a research and teaching facility situated in Minocqua and operated by the University of Wisconsin.